- Each match is played by teams of four people, with one player as the captain.

 - If English is not your first language and we have not provided an answer in your language, you can answer in your language and then stop play while your answer is checked by people in your match.
 As long as the other team are satisfied that you have answered correctly, then you can have the point(s).

-We want to show the world how great quizzers are at real quizzes, so ALL matches will be recorded by a player or proctor and sent to Quizzing.tv after the match.
+We want to show the world how great quizzers are at real quizzes, so matches may be recorded by a player or proctor and sent to Quizzing.tv after the match.
 You’ll be shown how to do this.
 It’s very straightforward and just involves someone recording what’s on their screen.

-What do to if you can field a full team one week
+What do to if you can’t field a full team one week

 – You should select a seat for the player.
 When it is their turn, the captain should select a topic.
 The topic will be read out in the usual way, but will go straight to the team for 1 point.
 (The team will have 20 seconds to think about it and to signal to the captain if they think they know the answer.
 There must be NO conferring.)